Terms & Conditions

 • request a review of your current financial situation if you meet certain criteria based on changes since filing the current aid year FAFSA application.

 • know what portion of your aid package is grant or gift aid, and what portion must be repaid.
-In addition, you have the right to know interest rates, total amount to be repaid, procedures for repayment, when repayment begins, and how long you have to repay the loan.
+In addition, you have the right to know interest rates, total amount to be repaid, procedures for repayment, when repayment begins, how long you have to repay the loan, and other terms and conditions.

-• know the criteria for continued financial aid eligibility, including guidelines for the determination of Satisfactory Academic Progress as defined by the Department of Education.
+• know the criteria for continued financial aid eligibility, including guidelines for the determination and appeal of Satisfactory Academic Progress as defined by the U.S. Department of Education.

 • know the method and frequency of financial aid disbursements.